geb/geb/doc/manual/src/chapters/040-pages.md

     }

 If a page does not verify an “at” checker, the `verifyAt()` method will always return `true`.

-## Clicking Content

-All content defined as part of the page gets decorated with a special version of the `click()` method that can take one or more `Page` classes.

-    class ExamplePage extends Page {
-        static content = {
-            aLink { $("a") }
-        }
-    }

-    Browser.drive {
-        to ExamplePage
-        aLink.click AnotherPage
-    }

-If the click method receives a single `Page` class, it is set as the new page type and overrides any `to` option value for the content.

-If the click method receives more than one `Page` class, the behaviour is the same as when the `to` option defines a list of page classes.
-That is, each is cycled through in turn and it's at checker is executed against the actual page content.
-The first page whose at checker matches is set as the new page.
-Any page classes defined in the `to` option are ignored.

 ## Page URLs